 In the image below you see one of our three boats in the background as the Intha carry on with their fishing.
 It is an idyllic image but there is a troubling reality behind it which makes you wonder how close the lake is to the tipping point.

 Apparently being an Inle lake fisherman is far from what it was twenty years ago.
 The lake is in a state of crisis: the fish population is declining thanks to the use of pesticides on the floating vegetable gardens.
 The most prized fish (the Nga Phaing) has all but disappeared and a new and supposedly hardier species (tilapia) has been introduced.
 Increasing human population around the lake – Intha houses as well as upscale lakeside resorts – and the resulting deforestation means more run-off silt is ending up in the lake, which has shrunk about 20% since 1990.
 Meanwhile, many of the 40,000 locals living on or near the lake itself are still putting raw sewage into the water.

 I did not know any of the above that day as our three boats – and the one hundred others carrying tourists around the lake – zipped along.
 After a few days of stupas and an endless display of Buddhas, zipping down Inle Lake is an invigorating experience.
 With earplugs and a sun hat and an application of sunscreen, I was keen on capturing some of the magic of Inle in my camera viewfinder.

 As we approached the landing at Maing Thauk for a visit to the rotating market, we passed by some of the floating gardens that line the shores of the shallow lake.
 Huts on stilts poked out here and there and added to the scene.

-Near the shore the buildings on stilts got more substantial; a string of them were connected to the shore by a raised wooded walkway that went on for a few hundred meters.
+Near the shore the buildings on stilts got more substantial; a string of them was connected to the shore by a raised wooden walkway that went on for a few hundred meters.
 Our boats docked alongside the stilt walkway and we debarked.

 In Phaw Khone – Weavers’ Cottage